Mirror, Mirror (1990 film): Track list

-The film was released on DVD on October 28, 2000 by Anchor Bay Entertainment.
-On March 6, 2004, it was re-released as part of a four-film set featuring the film's three sequels, called the "Mirror, Mirror Collection," also by Anchor Bay.
-The set was packaged in a reflective foil case.
-Both releases are out of print.

 Sequels

 Mirror, Mirror was followed by three sequels, Mirror, Mirror II: Raven Dance (1994), Mirror, Mirror III: The Voyeur (1995), and Mirror, Mirror IV: Reflection (2000).
 Reception for the sequels was largely negative, with the Orlando Sentinel criticizing Raven Dance as "reflect[ing] poorly on [the] classic original".
 William Sanderson was the only actor from the first film to return for the second movie, albeit in a different role.
 The second film notably featured an early film appearance for Mark Ruffalo.